easycoder/easycoder.github.io/resources/md/examples.md

 ## Dice roller /SHOW-DICEROLLER/

 This simple demo shows two dice with a random choice of faces.
 Click either dice to select a new pair of value.
-A simple animation simulates the rolling of the dice.
+A simple animation mimics the rolling of the dice.
 ~<div id="ex-diceroller"></div>~

 ## Image switcher /SHOW-IMAGESWITCHER/